GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 **Phase 5: YOLOv8 Object Detection (Final Architecture)** To frame the problem as an object detection task, Phase 5 trained a YOLOv8s model treating each moisture level (0-10) as a distinct object class.
 YOLOv8 detects the UV laser spot and predicts the moisture level simultaneously in a single forward pass, eliminating the two-stage pipeline entirely.
 The model trained for 46 epochs before early stopping triggered, achieving 95.5% mAP50 across all 11 classes, a significant improvement over all ViT phases.

+**Phase 6: Corrected Annotations + Class Mapping Fix** Phase 6 addressed a critical data pipeline issue discovered during inference testing — a class index misalignment caused by Roboflow exporting class names in alphabetical rather than numerical order, causing `Level_10` to be assigned index 2 instead of index 10 across the september datasets.
+This resulted in 124 training images being incorrectly labeled or excluded entirely.
+Phase 6 introduced a HuggingFace label remapping correction (Step 4B), updated class mapping dictionaries across Steps 4, 12, and 23, and fixed a ground truth display error for the `soil-moisture-8.2` class.
+The corrected pipeline increased the training dataset from 717 to 1,026 images and improved overall inference accuracy from 81.25% to 89.1%, with five of seven datasets achieving perfect inference accuracy.
+The model trained for 42 epochs before early stopping triggered, achieving 95.3% mAP50 across all 11 classes.

 ---